SuperSalcedo22/Car-prediction-GUI/README.md

 # Car-prediction-GUI
-A GUI built to support a ML algorithm that predicts the cost of a car based on a few factors
+A GUI built to support a ML algorithm that predicts the cost of a car based on the following factors:
+Car manufacturer, fuel type, age of vehicle, transimission type, age, mileage, power and engine size